dhanoosu/TkTerm/README.md

 <img src="img/snapshot1.png">
 </p>

 Under the hood it executes commands using Python's *subprocess* module and spawn as a thread.
-Pressing `Ctrl-C`will terminate current running command.
-Supports Unix shells (`bash` and `C-Shell`) and Window's Command Prompt (`cmd.exe`) commands.
+Pressing `Ctrl-C` will terminate current running command.
+Supports Unix shells (`sh` and `bash`) and Window's Command Prompt (`cmd.exe`) commands.

 ## Features
 - Compatible with Windows and Unix systems
 - Return Code (RC) of previous run commands is shown at the bottom status bar
+- Settings to customise colours, font and cursor shape
 - **Ctrl-C** to kill current running process
 - **Ctrl-F** to search; supports case sensitivity and regex searches
 - **UP** and **DOWN** arrow keys to cycle between next and previous commands in history